T351 Week 14 - Fall 2013

 - 2k & 4k

-Video Monitoring & Signal Analysis
+Video Monitoring, Signal Analysis & Color Correction

 To some field monitors are a luxury.
 Purists and photo zealots might argue that all one needs is a light meter and their knowledge to know their exposure is correct.
 This might be true, but field monitoring sure is convenient and a guaranteed way to objectively make sure you are getting video that's technically sound.